CodeLinaro-mirror/la_platform_external_chromiumos-config/proto/chromiumos/config/api/managing_hardware_design_configs.md

 we can probe at runtime aligns with what the HardwareDesignConfiguration hardware features says it is.
-For example, we should be able to probe for the number of USB-C ports at runtime; we will verify this count with the number of expect USB-C ports by the HardwareDesignConfiguration.
+For example, we should be able to probe for the number of USB-C ports at runtime; we will verify this count with the number of expected USB-C ports by the HardwareDesignConfiguration.

 ## RMA Considerations

-Unfortunately, the RMAs centers do not have access to the shop floor system.
+RMA centers do not have access to the shop floor system.
 We have little choice but to rely on manual operation input to select the correct hardware topology values, e.g. touch vs non-touch for screen, for the design they are working with.

 Each Hardware Topology object has a description of what that selected topology means.
 We can take the full list of all HardwareDesignConfiguration objects